jmheder/gfx803-Rocm-Fedora/README.md

 git checkout -b heads/v0.1.3
 pip install -r requirements.txt pip install torchvision==0.15.1+rocm5.4.2 --extra-index-url https://download.pytorch.org/whl
-pip install ../packages/torch-2.1-cp310-cp310-linux_x86_64.whl
+pip install ../packages/torch-2.1.cheat-cp310-cp310-linux_x86_64.whl
 pip install spandrel==0.4.1 --no-deps
 ```

 It might complain against various issues, mostly that spandrel was compiled for torch 2.0.0 but you installed 2.1.0, but since this is a cheat wheel and actually compiled with 2.0.0, it's ok.
+Getting it to work correct also requires that all version are using the same numpy, otherwise  it will crash.
 Now please download tensor model from somewhere and place into \models and when
 your ready launch ComfyUI:

 ```